benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-introduction/1-overview/_index.en.md

 Serverlesspresso is a pop-up coffee shop that provides premium espresso drinks at conferences and events.
 The organizers have brought an elite team of the world's best baristas to brew 1,000 drinks a day for customers.

-Our job today is help build a serverless application to help them accept orders and notify customers when their drinks are ready.
+Our job today is to help build a serverless application to help them accept orders and notify customers when their drinks are ready.
 We have to build a robust solution that scales to meet demand, handles the workflow of individual drinks, and authenticates our coffee drinkers.

 The coffee bar opens in 2 hours!
 Good luck!